 I enjoyed Lund University‘s stand last year and it didn’t disappoint last year.
 It is amazing to see how many different iterations of a chair, students can come up with.
 I liked the continuous lines of Anna Broman’s Cycle.

 Johan Bang’s Gummitronan was a really innovative solution to the brief, and not one I’ve seen the likes of before.

 And finally on this stand, I loved the untitled creature-like form from Kim Rosen.

 Last but by no means least, I loved Thomas Jenkins‘ 80:20 shelf.
 It was inspired by Pareto’s principle, named after Italian economist Vilfredo Pareto, who observed both; that in 1906 80% of Italian land was owned by 20% of the population; and that 20% of the pea pods in his garden contained 80% of the peas.
-Thomas Jenkins takes this idea further by wondering if 80% of our happiness comes from 20% of our processions.
-If they do, he has created this shelf; the smaller box takes up 20% of the whole and provides a special space to store those precious processions.
+Thomas Jenkins takes this idea further by wondering if 80% of our happiness comes from 20% of our possessions If they do, he has created this shelf; the smaller box takes up 20% of the whole and provides a special space to store those precious possessions.

 I think Note Design Studio’s ‘garden of new ideas’ was incredibly successful.
 I found myself happily meandering around the space, in and out of stands, rather than formally marching up and down a grid.
 And I’m already excited about going back next year!

 Further reading for the especially geeky:

 - out and about :: [d3] design talents at imm cologne

 - out and about :: imm cologne 2013